nutritionix/nutrition-label/README.md

 Usage
 -----

-Check out this [demo](http://dev2.nutritionix.com/html/label-jquery-plugin/demo/demo-mini.html). for some sample usage You can find more on the [/demo](https://github.com/nutritionix/nutrition-label/tree/master/demo) folder
+For some sample usage, you can check out the [demo page](http://dev2.nutritionix.com/html/label-jquery-plugin/demo/demo.html).